What are the most important things to know about ritonavir?

 Ritonavir oral solution contains a large amount of alcohol.
 Because of this, a toddler or young child can become sick from accidentally drinking more than the recommended dose of ritonavir.
 If this happens, go to the nearest hospital emergency room immediately.

 Ritonavir oral powder comes in individual packets and is an option for children.
-The oral powder is mixed into a spoonful or more of soft food (such as applesauce or pudding) or liquid (such as water, milk, or infant formula).
+The oral powder is mixed into a spoonful or more of soft food (such as applesauce or pudding) or liquid (such as water, chocolate milk, or infant formula).
 The bitter aftertaste of ritonavir oral powder may be lessened if it’s taken with food.
 All of the mixture should be taken.
 The mixture must be given within 2 hours of mixing with the food or liquid.
 If it’s not given within 2 hours of mixing, throw away the mixture and prepare a new dose.
+See the “Instructions for Use” that come with ritonavir oral powder for complete information about how to prepare and give or take a dose of ritonavir.

 Always take ritonavir in combination with other HIV medicines.

-If you take too much ritonavir, contact your health care provider or local poison control center (1-800-222-1222) right away, or go to the nearest hospital emergency room.
+If you have taken too much ritonavir, contact your health care provider or local poison control center (1-800-222-1222) right away, or go to the nearest hospital emergency room.

 For more information on how to take ritonavir, see the FDA drug label.